tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/Supplemental/HD_Wallet_Derive_Install_Guide.md

 # HD Derive Wallet Install Guide

-This guide serves as a step by step process for setting up the `hd-wallet-derive` library used to derive BIP32 addresses and private keys for Bitcoin and other alternative coins or "altcoins".
+This guide serves as a step by step process for setting up the [`hd-wallet-derive` library](https://github.com/dan-da/hd-wallet-derive) used to derive `BIP32` addresses and private keys for Bitcoin and other alternative coins or "altcoins".

 ## Environment Setup

 The `hd-wallet-derive` library is written in the PHP language; therefore you will be required to first set up PHP on your machines before installing and then running the `hd-wallet-derive` library.

 **Note:** For the Windows installation, we will be using the XAMPP package, while for the Mac OS X installations, we will be using Homebrew.
 The reasoning for this is because the XAMPP installation on MAC OS X does not provide a clearly defined path to the PHP installation, which is necessary for using the PHP CLI.

+### Environment Setup in Microsoft Windows Operating System

 For those with a **Windows operating system**, execute the following steps: